 The pilot program was a collaborative initiative between NASA T2X and the Tech Center Research Park in Newport News, VA to make interdisciplinary entrepreneurship accessible to minority students and alumni of HBCUs.
 Several schools associated with MUREP were pipelines for participants in the Tech Center Research Park Accelerator Network (TCRP AN).
 “I started with very little knowledge of how to start a business, the MITTIC competition and the accelerator helped me develop the entrepreneurial skills I needed to pursue this startup.”
 Said Lopez

 The Virginia Tech Center Research Park Accelerator Network Program, led by Jeff Johnson, Director, Tech Center Research Park, provided an opportunity for the group to network with other entrepreneurially minded individuals from across the country and interact with representatives from NASA.
 “The accelerator helped me understand what kind of resources NASA has to support startups,” said Servellon.

 The group, incorporated as Techtonic 3D, has applied to license a robotic systems technology from NASA and plans to begin fundraising and prototyping this year.
 “We want to create sustainable effective technology to solve infrastructure challenges in underserved communities.
 We are working on digital and mechanical systems to boost the economy in these communities to minimize disparities and systemic inequality,” Darsot said.

-Tectonic 3D will be featured in the monthly Startup NASA Speaker Series later this year.
+Techtonic 3D was featured in the monthly Startup NASA Feature Series in June 2022.

-For more information about Techtonic 3D, contact Faizan Darsot at firstname.lastname@example.org.
+For more information about Techtonic 3D, contact Moises Santander at email@example.com.